-The dominant allele at the K-Locus (KB) inhibits the production of phaeomelanin and causes a solid eumelanin-pigmented phenotype in dogs that is commonly called dominant black.
-Here, we look at the variations and genetics of a dominant black coat in dogs.
+The dominant allele (KB) at the K locus inhibits the production of phaeomelanin.
+This causes a solid dark phenotype, because dogs can only express eumelanin in their coat.
+In this post, we look at all the variations (and the genetics) of the dominant black pattern in dogs.

 What is Dominant Black?

-Example: Did you know that the majority of Labrador Retrievers have a tan point genotype (at/-) but can’t express tan markings because all solid black or chocolate Labs are also KB/KB[2]?
+Example: Did you know that the majority of Labrador Retrievers have a tan point genotype (at/-)?
+But solid black Labs do not express tan markings because they are also KB/KB[2]!

 Next to eumelanin base colors, there are many other traits like merle, domino, white spotting, or graying that can alter the colors and color distribution pattern on a dominant black dog.